bytecodealliance/wasmtime/README.md

  - Implement the [proposed WebAssembly C API].
  - Facilitate testing, experimentation, and development around the [Cranelift] and [Lightbeam] JITs.
- - Develop a the native ABI used for compiling WebAssembly suitable for use in both JIT and AOT to native object files.
+ - Develop a native ABI used for compiling WebAssembly suitable for use in both JIT and AOT to native object files.

 [proposed WebAssembly C API]: https://github.com/rossberg/wasm-c-api